ska-telescope/ska-oso-pht-ui/docs/src/UserIntroduction.rst

 ~~~~~~~~~~~~

-The Proposal Preparation Tool (PPT) allows you to prepare and submit a proposal to the Square Kilometer Array Observatory (SKAO).
+The Proposal Handling Tool (PHT) allows you to prepare and submit a proposal to the Square Kilometer Array Observatory (SKAO).
 The tool is guided so allows both seasoned and new astronomers to submit a scientific proposal.

-The PPT supports both light and dark modes and can be accessed at the top left corner |icostatus| of your screen - see :numref:`Figure %s <figure1>`.
+The PHT supports both light and dark modes and can be accessed at the top left corner |icostatus| of your screen - see :numref:`Figure %s <figure1>`.